Suburbs of Canberra: Group centres

 Group centres are commercial and community centres smaller than town centres but larger than local shops which are designed to serve a "group" of suburbs – typically about four or five.
-A typical group centre contains such local commercial facilities such as a supermarket, a petrol station, specialty stores such as a pharmacy, hairdresser, butcher, video store, baker, deli, health food store, betting agency and medical centre.
+A typical group centre contains such local commercial facilities such as a supermarket, a petrol station, specialty stores such as a pharmacy, hairdresser, butcher, baker, deli, health food store, betting agency and medical centre.
 Some larger group centres may also contain banks, a few restaurants and fast food outlets.
 They will typically also contain recreational and social facilities such as a swimming pool, church, and a tavern or club.
 These are intended to provide "weekly shopping" type services to the residents of adjoining suburbs.

 Industrial areas

-The suburbs of Mitchell, Fyshwick and Hume are Canberra's industrial areas and are located away from residential suburbs.
-While they are the location of light industry (Canberra has no heavy industries), they also contain a large number of retail outlets such as furniture stores, hardware stores, car dealerships, bicycle shops, camping stores and wholesale outlets.
+The suburbs of Mitchell, Fyshwick and Hume are Australian Capital Territory's industrial areas and are located away from suburbs.
+While they are the location of light industry (Australian Capital Territory has no heavy industries), they also contain a large number of retail outlets such as furniture stores, hardware stores, car dealerships, bicycle shops, camping stores and wholesale outlets.